ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Experiments and Evaluation

-Figure~\ref{fig:graph_size_enrichment_distribution} summarizes graph-scale statistics across the four datasets.
+Figure~\ref{fig:graph_size_enrichment_distribution} summarizes graph-scale statistics.
 DAppScan produces the largest graphs (682.4 nodes, 565.3 edges), followed by SoliAudit (590.8 nodes, 481.5 edges), CGT (544.6 nodes, 493.6 edges), and LLMAV (493.9 nodes, 456.7 edges).
-The node-enrichment text length is relatively consistent across datasets, ranging from 201.4 (DAppScan) to 215.1 (CGT) characters, indicating that the RAG pipeline generates similarly concise semantic descriptions regardless of graph complexity.
-Edge enrichment text is shorter and more uniform (64.6--73.1 characters).
-These sizes are large enough to encode meaningful semantic cues, comprising intent, data-flow roles, or security-relevant hints, while remaining well within the token limits of GraphCodeBERT.
+Node enrichment length is consistent across datasets (201.4 to 215.1 characters), and edge enrichment is shorter and more uniform (64.6 to 73.1 characters), confirming that the RAG pipeline generates comparably concise semantic descriptions regardless of graph complexity, while remaining well within the token limits of GraphCodeBERT.